Free Trial

 Image showing the free trial banner

 The invoice editor is where new users encounter their “aha!” moment and discover the value of Invoice Simple.
-An optional tour serves to get them started on their first document as soon as they finish onboarding.
+An optional tour serves to get them started on the first document they create.

 Inline visuals inform users at a glance which subscription tier a paid feature is packaged under.